Public opinion on climate change: Media coverage

+Impacts of public opinion on politics

 Public opinion impacts on the issue of climate change because governments need willing electorates and citizens in order to implement policies that address climate change.
 Further, when climate change perceptions differ between the populace and governments, the communication of risk to the public becomes problematic.
 Finally, a public that is not aware of the issues surrounding climate change may resist or oppose climate change policies, which is of considerable importance to politicians and state leaders.

 Public support for action to forestall global warming is as strong as public support has been historically for many other government actions; however, it is not "intense" in the sense that it overrides other priorities.

 A 2017 journal article said that shifts in public opinion in the direction of pro-environmentalism strongly increased the adoption of renewable energy policies in Europe.
 A 2020 journal article said that countries in which more people believe in human-made climate change tend to have higher carbon prices.

-According to a 2011 Gallop poll, the proportion of Americans who believe that the effects of global warming have begun or will begin in a few years rose to a peak in 2008 where it then declined, and a similar trend was found regarding the belief that global warming is a threat to their lifestyle within their lifetime.
+According to a 2011 Gallup poll, the proportion of Americans who believe that the effects of global warming have begun or will begin in a few years rose to a peak in 2008 where it then declined, and a similar trend was found regarding the belief that global warming is a threat to their lifestyle within their lifetime.
 Concern over global warming often corresponds with economic downturns and national crisis such as 9/11 as Americans prioritize the economy and national security over environmental concerns.
 However the drop in concern in 2008 is unique compared to other environmental issues.
 Considered in the context of environmental issues, Americans consider global warming as a less critical concern than the pollution of rivers, lakes, and drinking water; toxic waste; fresh water needs; air pollution; damage to the ozone layer; and the loss of tropical rain forests.
 However, Americans prioritize global warming over species extinction and acid rain issues.
 Since 2000 the partisan gap has grown as Republican and Democratic views diverge.